Director, Assurance and Risk Management Services

 The effective and timely communication of management information to key officers of the University is essential for proper decision making.
 The dissemination of strategic goals, financial and non-financial data, policies and procedures, management initiatives and responses to external changes ensures effective performance.
 Therefore relevant internal and external information should be identified, captured, and communicated in a timely manner and in appropriate forms, both internally and externally where required.

 Monitoring control processes on an ongoing basis maintains quality systems by providing data on performance.
 This will highlight any problem areas and allow early intervention and review to meet changing circumstances or needs.
 University systems need to be viewed as dynamic, responding to changes and open to improvement and refinement.
-Within QUT a range of mechanisms are used to monitor control processes, performance and risks, and examples include Management monitoring and reporting, monitoring by Audit and Risk Management Committee, Assurance and Risk Management Services, and external audits.
+Within QUT a range of mechanisms are used to monitor control processes, performance and risks, and examples include Management monitoring and reporting, monitoring by Risk and Audit Committee, Assurance and Risk Management Services, and external audits.

 It is acknowledged that because of its inherent limitations, internal control can be designed and operated to provide only reasonable assurance that the University’s objectives and goals will be achieved.
 Examples of inherent limitations include human judgement and errors, manual and automated controls that can be circumvented by collusion, and inappropriate overriding of internal controls by management.